History of the Democratic Party (United States): Young America

 The 1840s and 1850s were the heyday of a new faction of young Democrats called "Young America".
-Led by Stephen A. Douglas, James K. Polk, Franklin Pierce and New York financier August Belmont, this faction explains, broke with the agrarian and strict constructionist orthodoxies of the past and embraced commerce, technology, regulation, reform and internationalism.
+It was led by Stephen A. Douglas, James K. Polk, Franklin Pierce and New York financier August Belmont.
+This new faction broke with the agrarian and strict constructionist orthodoxies of the past and embraced commerce, technology, regulation, reform and internationalism.
 The movement attracted a circle of outstanding writers, including William Cullen Bryant, George Bancroft, Herman Melville and Nathaniel Hawthorne.
 They sought independence from European standards of high culture and wanted to demonstrate the excellence and exceptionalism of America's own literary tradition.

 In economic policy, Young America saw the necessity of a modern infrastructure with railroads, canals, telegraphs, turnpikes and harbors.
 They endorsed the "market revolution" and promoted capitalism.
 They called for Congressional land grants to the states, which allowed Democrats to claim that internal improvements were locally rather than federally sponsored.
 Young America claimed that modernization would perpetuate the agrarian vision of Jeffersonian democracy by allowing yeomen farmers to sell their products and therefore to prosper.
-They tied internal improvements to free trade, while accepted moderate tariffs as a necessary source of government revenue.
+They tied internal improvements to free trade, while accepting moderate tariffs as a necessary source of government revenue.
 They supported the Independent Treasury (the Jacksonian alternative to the Second Bank of the United States) not as a scheme to quash the special privilege of the Whiggish monied elite, but as a device to spread prosperity to all Americans.